GustavoDextre/CEHv12-Notes/Teorico/CEH-AllInOne-Chapter10.md

 *Malware* is fenerally defined as software designed to harm or secretly access a computer system without the owner's informed consent.

-Some malware components definitions, the following list doesn't include every single variant in the malware world - some may use all or only some of the entire list :
+Some malware components definitions, the following list doesn't include every single variant in the malware world - some may use all or only some of the entire list:
 - **Malicious code**: A command that delineates the basic functionality of the malware (e.g. stealing data)
 - **Payload**: A piece of software allowing control over the target after exploitation, or performing the intended action of the attacker.
 - **Exploit**: The code that takes advantage of system vulnerabilities to access data or install malware.